t-geindre/php-gpio/README.md

     www-data ALL=NOPASSWD:/path/to/the/blinker
 ```

-Replace /pat/to/the/blinker with your project path
+Replace /path/to/the/blinker with your project path

 The blinker file provided is ready to use the API.
 You do not need to install apache2-suexec nor suPHP.

+You can test the blinker file solution with the `blinkerTest.php` file provided here:

 ``` php
 <?php